DJPrice10/ABCdE-Code/README.md

 # ABCdE-Code
 Code to implement ABCdE, from Price et al. (2016) J. Stat.
 Plan. &amp; Inf.
+172 for the stochastic Death model.

+If you utilise this code and/or method, please cite our paper "On the Efficient Determination of Optimal Bayesian Experimental Designs using ABC: A Case Study in Optimal Observation of Epidemics", by David J. Price, Nigel G. Bean, Joshua V. Ross and Jonathan Tuke.